CypherKTS/Security-IT-Projects/README.md

 ## 👋 Author

 Uzi K., 2026.
-This repository was created as part of independent project works in offensive and defensive cybersecurity and information technology.
+This repository was created as part of independent project works in offensive & defensive cybersecurity and information technology.